COSC481W-2019Winter/classproject-sudo-give_us_an_a/docs/Sprint4Backlog.md

 * Alter ForegroundService code to make sure this works correctly
 * Test by clicking notification button and make sure the app reloads correctly in the last state

-# 3. rename
+# 3. App Rename
 ## Effort
-small
+Small
 ## Acceptance Criteria
-* rename from parkedup2 to parked up
+* Rename app from parkedup2 to parkedup
 ## Who is doing it
 Lucas
 ## User Story